DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 What looks like the same job on paper can carry very different labour costs.
-The simplest and cheapest scenario is swapping a combi for a combi in the same place, where the pipes already line up.
+The simplest and cheapest scenario is swapping a combi for a combi in the same place, where the pipes already line up and the engineer isn't fighting the existing layout.
 The moment you move the boiler to a new wall, convert from a system boiler to a combi, or run a new gas supply and flue, the hours climb and so does the price.
-Older homes often need a power flush to clear sludge from the radiators before a new boiler is connected, which adds time.
-Access matters too, as a loft or awkward cupboard install is slower than one at waist height.
-Location plays a part, with London rates above much of the country, and national firms tend to quote above local Gas Safe engineers for identical work.
+Older homes often need a power flush to clear sludge from the radiators before a new boiler is connected, which adds a chunk of time on its own.
+Access matters too, as a loft or awkward cupboard install is slower and more fiddly than one at waist height in an open utility room.
+Who you book also shapes the bill.
+A national firm carries call centre costs, marketing and a sales layer on top of the engineer's time, while a local independent Gas Safe engineer working out of a van has lower overheads and often prices closer to the actual labour involved.
+Location plays a part too, with London rates sitting above much of the rest of the country, so the same combi swap can cost noticeably more depending on where in the UK you live.

 How to pay less

-• Get three quotes from local Gas Safe engineers as well as any national firm, then compare like for like.
+- Get three quotes from local Gas Safe engineers as well as any national firm, then compare like for like on labour, parts and warranty.

-• Ask whether a power flush is genuinely needed or whether a cheaper chemical flush will do the job.
+- Ask whether a power flush is genuinely needed or whether a cheaper chemical flush will do the job on a system that isn't badly sludged.

-• Pay on a credit card where possible so Section 75 protection covers you if the installer disappears.
+- Pay on a credit card where possible so Section 75 protection covers you if the installer disappears before the job is finished.

 Common questions